vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/22_MAGIC_IN_THE_RITUAL/7_The_Magic_Spell.md

 1 PB. xiv.
 6. 8; JB. iii.
 233 ff.

 CU. vi.
-16. Cf. the use of fires to discrimi- nate after death, CB. i.
+16. Cf. the use of fires to discriminate after death, CB. i.
 9. 3.
 2; below, Chap.
 28, § 10.

 As weighing ordeal, without punishment directly, is hinted at n CB. xi.
 2. 7.
-33, where a man's fate after death is deter- mined by weighing his good and evil deeds.
+33, where a man's fate after death is determined by weighing his good and evil deeds.

 lii.
 8, 9; Henry, La magie dans l'Inde